eonist/eonist.github.io/_posts/_2017-03-12-Enter-flow.md

 > Mini breaks helps to retain the flow highs. ☝️

 I do not believe in systems to keep you in check, all systems are prisons.
 I rather believe that I need to be open to all input, wims i get through the day.
 Keep your door open to the world or you will work on sightly the wrong thing. <-link
-I have two rules: Wear Noice cancelling headphones.🎧
+I have two rules: Wear Noise cancelling headphones.🎧
 > And **Don't waste your flow time** on things that don't require flow. ☝️

 ### A random day: